cloudflare/next-on-pages/docs/routing.md

 The first thing that happens when a request is received, is that the router starts looking for matches in the `none` phase.
 It calls a function to start checking phases.
 This function is called recursively to check additional phases.

-For every single source route in a phase, it calls to check whether the route is a match, and process the relevant details (more on checking source routes can be seen below).
-When it receives a response from the route checker, if it encountered an error — normally from running middleware — it will break out of the routing process and return the error response.
-Otherwise, the only other time it disables the continuation of routing is if the route checker returns a final match, i.e. it is done for that phase.
+For every single source route in a phase, we check to see whether the route is a match, and process the relevant details (for more details on source checking see the [Checking Source Routes section](#checking-source-routes)).
+When we receive a response from the route checker, if we encountered an error — normally from running middleware — we break out of the routing process and return the error response.
+Otherwise, the only other time we disable the continuation of routing is if the route checker returns a final match.

-After it has finished checking all the source routes in a phase, it moves on to determine what will happen next.
-If the current phase is the `hit` phase, or the route has at some point been rewritten to an URL, it returns that routing is complete.
+After all the source routes in the current phase have been checked, we move on to determine what will happen next.
+If the current phase is the `hit` phase, or the route has at some point been rewritten to an URL, the routing is complete and we're ready to server the the response.

-If the current phase is `miss`, it will update the status code to 404 if there is no file found in the build output.
-Afterwards, if a file was found in the output, or the current phase is `error`, it moves on to the `hit` phase.
+If the current phase is `miss`, we check the build output, if there is no file matching the requested one we set the status code to 404.
+Afterwards, if a file was found in the output, or the current phase is `error`, we move on to the `hit` phase.
 It is important that the hit phase is run every time a match is found in the build output or when the current phase is `miss` or `error`, because this allows us to update the headers for the response with the current matched path.

-In all other cases, it attempts to retrieve the next phase, based on the current phase.
-Afterwards, it recursively calls the function so that it can check the next phase.
+In all other cases, we attempt to retrieve the next phase, based on the current one, and iterate forward.

 #### Diagram